NerdLang/Nerd/README.md

 - Write the whole Nerd softwares in Nerd
 - Support Arduino, ESP32, STM32, Android, iOS, and more
-- Add all the needed standards module
+- Add all the needed standards modules
 - Add a module manager
 - Language
   * support multi variable assignment